apacheignite/documentation/data-grid/jdbc-driver.md

   ]
 }
 [/block]
-See еру corresponding [documentation](https://apacheignite.readme.io/v1.3/docs/jdbc-driver) for details.
+See the corresponding [documentation](https://apacheignite.readme.io/v1.3/docs/jdbc-driver) for details.